CapsoNet: A CNN-Transformer Ensemble for Multi-Class Abnormality Detection in Video Capsule Endoscopy: Results

 \section{Results}

 The evaluation of the ensemble model on the validation dataset demonstrates strong overall performance in classifying video capsule endoscopy (VCE) images.
-The model achieved a balanced accuracy of \(0.8634\) and a mean AUC-ROC of \(0.9908\), indicating its effectiveness in distinguishing various abnormalities.
+Our team’s submission ranked 5th, highlighting the competitive performance of the model.The model achieved a balanced accuracy of \(0.8634\) and a mean AUC-ROC of \(0.9908\), indicating its effectiveness in distinguishing various abnormalities.
 Notably, the model excelled in identifying worms, normal instances, and ulcers.
 However, it revealed areas for improvement, particularly in classifying erythema and polyps, which exhibited lower F1 scores.
 For detailed performance metrics, including class-wise precision, recall, specificity, and AUC-ROC scores, refer to \href{https://github.com/arnavs04/capsule-vision-2024/blob/main/submission/metrics_report.json}{here}.